Services

 How to Get a Library Card

-Library cards are offered without charge to any one who lives or owns property in Teaneck, NJ.
+Library cards are offered without charge to anyone who lives or owns property in Teaneck, NJ.
 Patrons who wish to apply for library cards must complete a registration form with their name, address, and contact information.

 A photo ID with a Teaneck address (no P.O.
 Box) is required for a library card.
 If the photo ID is up-to-date and shows the current address, then that is all that is needed to obtain a card.
 If the photo ID does not have a Teaneck address, the following are examples of what may be used to present their Teaneck address (one document).